Darxo/Hardened/README.md

 - You have Reach Advantage during any melee attack if your Reach is greater than the Reach of the entity you are attacking
 - Reach Advantage always grants 15% more Melee Skill (it is unaffected by the difference in Reach)
 - Reach is 0 while the character does not emit a zone of control (e.g. stunned, fleeing)
+- Most attack skills have lost their innate hit chance bonus (see Skills section)

 **Removed compared to Reforged:**
 - penalty for Reach Disadvantage